telkheir/implementing-active-directory/README.md

 		  The next section should prompt the user to set up a password.
 Continue with the wizard and complete the installation.
 The virtual machine may need to restart to apply all the changes.
 	  </li>
    	  <li><h3 id = "step_3">Setting up an Admin account</h3>
-      		  Active directory can be accessed through the server manager from the Tools drop-down menu.
+      		  Active Directory Users and Computers can be accessed through the server manager from the Tools drop-down menu.
 	  	  <br><br>
       		  <img width="917" alt="accessing-active-directory" src="https://github.com/telkheir/implementing-active-directory/assets/145223639/2a78692a-eb79-4471-a6e2-a4415a27f579">
 	  	  <br><br>